ZainAmjad68/js-to-ts-migration-guide/README.md

 ## Overview of the Process

 All the changes documented:
 - Make two folders, `src` and `build`.
 Copy/Paste all the old project files into the src folder.
-Take out the `package.json` and any other non-JS configuration related files (.github folder, .gitignore, any claudia json files)
+Take out the `package.json` and any other non-JS configuration related files (.github folder, .gitignore, claudia webpack, gulp files etc.) into the root directory
 - Install TypeScript by executing `npm install typescript`.
 And use `tsc --init` command to build a tsconfig.json file.
     * `tsconfig.json` should have the input and output directories defined, allow JS to be processed initially, and include the target version of JS.
 All in all, these options should be present in the file:
     ```json